A couple of years back, sub $100 smartphones usually had severe performance issues that made them unbearable to work with.

 |Fast Charging||Yes, via MediaTek Pump Express|

 |Camera ISP||13+8 MP Dual Camera|

 The Helio A22, also known as MT6762M is a 64-bit Quad-Core Processor for mobile devices.
 It is a low-end chip meant for entry-level smartphones.
-It is fabricated using the 12nm FinFET process that is more efficient than 14nm chips like Snapdragon 450.
+It is fabricated using TSMC’s 12nm FinFET process.

 This SOC has four ARM Cortex-A53 cores clocked at 2.0 GHz frequency.
 Instead of going for an ARM Mali GPU, MediaTek has picked the PowerVR GE8320 GPU this time.
 This is a decent GPU that supports a maximum display resolution of HD+ (1600 x 720).
 At 720p, it can handle the majority of games without any issues.
 But heavy some games might lag on extended usage.

 This chip supports both the LPDDR4X and LPDDR3 RAM.
 With LPDDR4X configuration, maximum memory supported is 6GB while in case of LPDDR3, it is 4GB.
 It depends on the manufacturer on which type of memory they decide to use.
 Nevertheless, it is good to see an entry-level chipset supporting LPDDR4X memory.

 The modem has LTE Category 7 for downloading and Category 13 for uploading.
 The modem also supports Dual VoLTE technology.
 The latest generation Bluetooth 5.0 is also supported.